Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Conclusion

 The choice of whether to learn German or French is a personal decision.
-Think about the benefits and struggles of each and which one will suit your course and desires more.
+Think about the benefits of each, and which one will suit your desires more.

 You could even take an introductory course in both languages (Duolingo and Babbel are great options that are very affordable) and see which one gives you the most excitement to push forward.
 The good news is that once you learn a new language, your brain is primed to learn another.